nikop/steam-help/faqs/Why do I have to enter a Steam Guard code every time I log in_.md

-[section style=note]Running programs, including security software, that clear internet history, delete unused files, or that clean up orphaned registry entries may have a setting to clear cookies as well.
-Disabling this feature will prevent this issue from occurring when logging into Steam via your web browser.[/section]
+Running programs, including security software, that clear internet history, delete unused files, or that clean up orphaned registry entries may have a setting to clear cookies as well.
+Disabling this feature will prevent this issue from occurring when logging into Steam via your web browser.